-Air New Zealand hanging tough on refunding tickets in spite of growing brand damage-
+Air New Zealand hanging tough on refunding tickets in spite of growing brand damage

 ''One or other of the parties has to wear the loss and consumers are in the weaker position.''

-He said the airline had access to funds and could use those or alternately the government, which already owns 52 per cent of the airline, could step in.
+He said the airline had access to funds and could use those or alternately the Government, which already owns 52 per cent of the airline, could step in.

-Duffy is meeting with the Consumer Affairs Minister Kris Faafoi to find out what the government will do about refunds.Regardless, the damage had been done and there had been hundreds of complaints about airline's behaviour, he said.
+Duffy is meeting with the Consumer Affairs Minister Kris Faafoi to find out what the Government will do about refunds.Regardless, the damage had been done and there had been hundreds of complaints about airlines' behaviour, he said.

 ''I'm really surprised that they are holding the line against overwhelming public opinion - they've done irreparable damage to their brand.''